EqualifyEverything/equalify/README.md

 ## How will Equalify increase content accessibility?

+To improve content accessibility, Equalify aims to:
+1. **Reduce the cost** of full site, multi-page scans.
+2. **Improve automation** that simplifies WCAG issue resolution.
+3. **Promote transparency** to improve A11Y tools and standards.

-Equalify creates deep integrations with services that run your website.
+Moreover, Equalify creates deep integrations with services that run your website.

-Imagine: You solve WCAG issues at their source - be that source the server or a CMS.
+_Imagine: You solve WCAG issues at their source - be that source the server or a CMS._

 Equalify will become your WebOps hub, designed to solve any accessibility issue.